buildfirst/buildfirst/ch07/07_the-one-with-delete-buttons/README.md

 grunt watch
 ```

-In this one, we're building upon the previous example, [**ch07e01** Introducing Backbone][6], adding a delete button on each item in our list and introducing new concepts such as Collections and Backbone Models.
+In this one, we're building upon the previous example, [**ch07e06** Shopping List][6], adding a delete button on each item in our list and introducing new concepts such as Collections and Backbone Models.

 ![backbone-delete.png][7]